Analysis vs. Post-Release Documentation

 When it comes to consuming post-release documentation, there are two different camps, both seeing it from different perspectives as they have completely different interests.

-The advice here is to make documenting an integral part of the development, preferably in collaboration with governors to meet their needs.
+The advice here is to make documenting an integral part of development, preferably in collaboration with governors to meet their needs.
 This includes documenting at least the high-level overview of the system's business purpose, the IT architecture, and the key decisions behind the project so that governors' lives are easier when they take over the territory.